-The Master Calendar of campus activities is kept in the Office of Student Services.
+The Master Calendar of campus activities/events is kept by the Event Manager.
 All activities and meetings sponsored by administration, faculty, staff, coaches and University clubs/organizations, or off campus groups or individuals must be placed on the calendar.
-An Event Registration Form must be completed online before activities are placed on the Master Calendar.
+An Event Registration Form must be completed with the Event Manager before activities are placed on the Master Calendar.